 Cuautitlan Izcalli Mexico, Mexico Travel Guide

 The municipality features modern residential areas, commercial zones, and commercial parks.
 It borders several other municipalities, including Cuautitlán to the north, Tepotzotlán to the northwest, and Tlalnepantla de Baz southward.
-Its position offers hyperlinks to major highways, connecting it to Mexico City and other significant cities in central Mexico.
+Its placement offers hyperlinks to major highways, connecting it to Mexico City and other significant cities in central Mexico.

 Area was inhabited, but current municipality established recently.